praveenptl71/GroceriesApp/README.md

 # GroceriesApp
-Groceries app UI in ReactNative for demo purpose
+Groceries app UI in ReactNative with TypeScript for demo purpose